laniyadapo/housepricingportfolio/README.md

 Model | Score
 ------------ | -------------
 LassoRegressor | MAE: ~0.080010
-RandomForestRegressor | MAE: ~0.089148
+RandomForestRegressor | MAE: ~0.089347
-GradientBoostingRegressor | MAE: ~0.082967
+GradientBoostingRegressor | MAE: ~0.082588
 RidgeRegressor | MAE: ~ 0.082026

 5. Select best model
-   - Lasso Regression model has the lowest MSE, hence it is selected for the SalePrice prediction with the test dataset
+   - Lasso Regression model has the lowest MAE, hence it is selected for the SalePrice prediction with the test dataset

 ### MODEL DEPLOYMENT